halveez/ec601_a1_proj12/README.md

 In Sprint 3 I implemented a multispectral shadow elimination and removal method to replace the RGB based method, as well as automated batch testing for comparing larger sets of images.

-In Sprint 4 I compared various multispectral methods for shadow detection and elimination, as well as implemented a pre-processing image alignment step in order to increase the accuracy of the plant health metrics when comparing images that are not perfectly aligne due to drone movement between captures.
+In Sprint 4 I compared various multispectral methods for shadow detection and elimination, as well as implemented a pre-processing image alignment step in order to increase the accuracy of the plant health metrics when comparing images that are not perfectly aligned due to drone movement between captures.

 ## Next Steps